 A) Start lying on your back.
 Bring both knees into the chest to form a tabletop position.
 Bring your head, neck, and shoulder off the mat.
 Arms are long at the sides.
 Extend legs long and lower as far as possible while keeping the abs engaged and back connected to the mat in a slight imprint.
-(This can be modify by bending knees or bringing feet to mat with bent knees.)
+(This can be modified by bending knees or bringing feet to the mat with bent knees.)

 B) Pump the arms up and down in a quick, controlled manner while taking five short breaths in and five short breaths out (like sniffing in and puffing out).
 Be sure to keep your shoulders and neck relaxed and focus on your abdominal muscles doing all the work.

 Use the 5 count breathing pattern until you reach 100. (i.e. “inhale-2-3-4-5, exhale-2-3-4-10”, inhale-2-3-4-5, exhale 2-3-4-20)

 Double Leg Stretch

 A) Start lying on back with knees bent hand next to calves.
 The back should be imprinted gently into your mat and abdominals are engaged.
 Head neck and shoulders flexed up off the mat.

 B) As you inhale, reach your arm straight back behind the head and push your legs straight out to the diagonal.
 As you exhale, circle the arms back to start position and pull the legs back to tabletop position forming an ab crunch.
 Keep your neck relaxed and your head lifted throughout the exercise.